 It’s just not a text.
 Forbes included stories, interviews, etc. as videos (Src).

 With its new sister sites (ForbesAutos.com and ForbesTraveler.com) and video content, the publisher managed to pull itself off of the recession.
 The 2009 Times report said that, while “one of the top five financial sites by traffic [throwing] off an estimated $70 million to $80 million a year in revenue, [it] never yielded the hoped-for public offering”.

 Programmatic Foray and Publishing Machine

 2010 – 2018

 We already saw how Forbes went beyond AdSense (the de facto ad network) to power its contextual advertising.
 The same happened again.
 In the first quarter of 2010, the online publisher shook hands with FatTails, one of the leaders in online ad optimization software.

-Forbes utilized FatTaills’ PageGage Direct, a self-serve display ad serving platform, enabling the publisher to open direct sales channel to its advertisers which consequently increased the revenue, CPMs, and quality of ads to readers (Src).
+Forbes utilized FatTaills’ PageGage Direct, a self-serve display ad serving platform, enabling the publisher to open direct sales channels to its advertisers which consequently increased the revenue, CPMs, and quality of ads to readers.

 Custom Ad Units

 Forbes entered into a partnership with Flite, a premium programmatic ad platform to enhance its ad strategy.
 With the help of Flite, Forbes introduced its new ad unit billboard “Jet Stream”, and a social ad module (a 300 x 600 unit).
 The addition of these custom units helped Forbes to stand out from the crowd and deliver a better ad experience for the users.

 Besides giving access to these ad units, Forbes allowed its advertisers to distribute their content on its site (Src).